-Disability Services encourages students to visit UCCS Scholarships for information about the UCCS Scholarship Application and additional resources.
+Disability Services encourages students to visit UCCS Scholarships for information about the UCCS Scholarship Application.
 Additional information regarding "Scholarships & Financial Aid for Students with Disabilities" is available at Accredited Schools Online resource.
-Listed below are several national scholarships for students with disabilities you may want to consider.
+Below are several national scholarships for students with disabilities you may want to consider.

 - Applicant must have a diagnosed disability